-1) The budget narrative must demonstrate a clear and strong relationship between the program's expenses and the program's goals and activities.
-The budget narrative should be detailed, reasonable and adequate, cost efficient, and should align with the proposed work plan.
+The budget narrative must demonstrate a clear and strong relationship between the project expenses and the project goals and activities.
+The budget narrative should be detailed, reasonable, cost efficient, and should align with the proposed work plan.
 From the budget narrative, the reviewer should be able to assess how the budget expenditures relate directly to the goals of the program.
-The budget narrative does not count towards the 10-page limit of the Project Narrative.
+The budget narrative does not count towards the 12-page limit of the Project Narrative.

-2) The budget spreadsheet should be completed in the template provided in Attachment B. Costs should be broken down into individual line items.
+2) The budget spreadsheet should be completed using the template provided in Attachment B as a model.
+Costs should be broken down into individual line items.
 All project costs should fall in either the "Capital Expenses" or "Programmatic Expenses/Curriculum Development" categories.
 Costs should be organized by year.
+Personnel expenses should include assigned duties.
 See Attachment B for additional instructions.